chaynHQ/Impact-Reports/README.md

 **Across all of Chayn sites and projects, we reached a whopping: **

-#### 404, 496 pageviews
+#### 404,496 pageviews

-#### 114, 590 unique visitors
+#### 114,590 unique visitors

-These visitor came to us from all around the world including US, UK, Germany, India, France, Canada, Italy, Australia, Russia, Netherlands, Pakistan, UAE, China, Singapore, Switzerland, Ireland, Brazil, Malaysia, Saudi Arabia, Japan, Spain, Belgium, Mexico, Sweden and Chile.
+These visitors came to us from all around the world including US, UK, Germany, India, France, Canada, Italy, Australia, Russia, Netherlands, Pakistan, UAE, China, Singapore, Switzerland, Ireland, Brazil, Malaysia, Saudi Arabia, Japan, Spain, Belgium, Mexico, Sweden and Chile.

 **This brings our sum total from 2013 till now to:**

-### 722, 662 pageviews
+### 722,662 pageviews

-### 202, 173 people
+### 202,173 people

-Here's hoping we cross 1 million pageviews by 2018 and help more people facing abuse with our guides and toolkits!
+Here's hoping we cross 1 million pageviews by 2018, and help more people facing abuse with our guides and toolkits!

-In 2017, we upped our [Facebook](https://www.facebook.com/chayn/) and [Twitter](https://twitter.com/ChaynHQ) game because we saw that most women were finding us through social media (after searching on places like google), so much so that several of our new volunteers who joined over the latter half of 2017 did so because they saw our posts on social media.
+In 2017, we upped our [Facebook](https://www.facebook.com/chayn/) and [Twitter](https://twitter.com/ChaynHQ) game because we saw that most women were finding us through social media (after searching on places like Google), so much so that several of our new volunteers who joined over the latter half of 2017 did so because they saw our posts on social media.

 ## 2016: A review